jamesbvaughan/jamesbvaughan.com/_drafts/timothy-gu.md

 One of the other projects that I invested a lot of time in was Pug, which used to be called Jade.
 My first contribution to that project was also a documentation fix.
-I think it was just fixing a link in the docs, something really small like that, and then it led to something more.
+I think it was just fixing a broken link, something really small like that, and then it led to something more.
-That's kind of how everything is for me;
-I just see something that's really simple and because I like to fix things, I fix them.

 **It's been a while since your last blog post.